Rhode Island Paycheck Calculator 2026 — 5.99% Top State Rate (Federal + FICA + State)

 The most common questions we get about this calculator — each answer is kept under 60 words so you can scan.

-What's the effective tax rate in Rhode Island at $100,000 single filer in 2026?
+What's the effective tax rate in Rhode Island on a $100K single salary in 2026?

 Rhode Island is one of the few US states that doesn't differentiate filing-status thresholds at the bracket level — single, married-filing-jointly, married-filing-separately, and head-of-household all use the same brackets ($73,450 / $166,950 boundaries).
 This favors high-income single filers relative to typical state structures, where joint thresholds are doubled.Are there any local income taxes in Rhode Island?